rbatra2000/aruco-frame-tracing/README.md

+# Fork Preamble
+This is a fork of the aruco-frame project by Quentin Bolsee at MIT CBA.
+The original repository is [here](https://gitlab.cba.mit.edu/quentinbolsee/aruco-frame).

+The fork connects the homography calculation to [potrace](https://potrace.sourceforge.net/), in order to convert a hand-drawn image into a svg.

+To process the image, run `trace.sh <input_file> <output_file>`.
+Optionally, you can pass a `-k` flag to keep the intermediate files.

 # Aruco Frame

  <img src="./docs/explainer.png" width="500"/>

 This open source project lets you scan a drawing or image using an easy to build frame, and obtain a rectified image in real-life units.
 The frame exists in 3 different sizes, you can build your own by downloading the design files [here](./design).

 ## Installation